AdrianPricopie/API-Testing/README.md

 6.**Get Artist**
 - HTTP method for request:GET.
 - Request description:Get Spotify catalog information for a single artist identified by their unique Spotify ID.This endpoint makes an HTTP GET request to retrieve information about a specific artist from the Spotify API.
-The response will include details such as the artist's external URLs, number of followers, genres, images, name, popularity, and URI.
+The response will include details such as the artist's external URLs, number of followers, genres, images, name, and popularity.
 The response will be in JSON format with a status code of 200.
 - Test types / techniques used:Functional testing,performance testing,positive testing.
 - Response status code:200 OK.